CondeNast/recipe_plugin/README.markdown

 Screenshots
 -----------

-### The ZipList Recipe Plugin icon is located next to the other "Upload/Insert" media icons.
+### The ZipList Recipe Plugin icon appears as a fork and spoon on the visual editor toolbar.

 ![Screen Shot 1](https://github.com/Ziplist/recipe_plugin/raw/master/plugin/screenshot-1.png)